Garrett Cooper Player Props: Marlins vs. Orioles

 Garrett Cooper At The Plate

-- In 35.2% of his games this season, Cooper has had at least one RBI.
-He's picked up more than one in 18.3% and driven in three or more of his team's runs in five contests.
+- In 25 games this year (35.2%), Cooper has picked up an RBI, and in 13 of those games (18.3%) he had more than one.
+He has also driven home three or more of his team's runs in five contests.

-- In 21 of 71 games this season, he has scored, and five of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.